chattes/reduxboilergenerator/README.md

 * `<ACTION>_RES`
 * `<ACTION>_ERROR`

-That is a lot of Boiler Plate that needs to be written for every API that you want to call and get the Data.
+That is a lot of Boiler Plate for every API Calls.

-**reduxboilergenerator** provides you with a Command Line utility to generate this and arranges in the following file structure.
+**reduxboilergenerator** provides you with a Command Line utility to generate this boiler plate so that you quickly get to the core logic.

+There are 3 files and 2 folder generated.

 ```
 --Actions